pandas-dev/pandas/doc/source/categorical.rst

 Working with categories
 -----------------------

 Categorical data has a `categories` and a `ordered` property, which list their possible values and whether the ordering matters or not.
 These properties are exposed as ``s.cat.categories`` and ``s.cat.ordered``.
-If you don't manually specify categories and ordering, they are inferred from the passed in values.
+If you don't manually specify categories and ordering, they are inferred from the passed arguments.

 .. ipython:: python